-Facebook Launches New Attempt at Cracking into Video Conferencing
+Facebook Launches New Attempt at Cracking Video Conferencing

 “We’re going to be dealing with this for quite some time to come,” said Facebook CEO Mark Zuckerberg in announcing Messenger Rooms.

-Channelnomics Point of View: Many people will scoff at businesses using Facebook Messenger Rooms, but free services do have a way of attracting business users.
-In the channel, many managed service providers use Facebook as a primary medium for peer groups and broadcasting live video chats.
-Chances are that Messenger Rooms will find its way into the IT channel sooner than later.
+Channelnomics Point of View: Many will scoff at businesses using Facebook Messenger Rooms, but free services do have a way of attracting business users.
+In the channel, many managed service providers use Facebook as a primary medium for peer groups and broadcasting live chats hosted on commercial video conference platforms.
+Chances are that Messenger Rooms will find its way into the IT channel context sooner than later.

 Related Links: